Lesson 5 of 6

 Knowledge

-The letter contains language that reflects philosophical and religious thought of its day, especially ideas about acquiring special knowledge that can serve for salvation.
+The letter contains language that reflects philosophical and religious thought of its day, especially ideas about acquiring special knowledge that leads to salvation.
 Paul takes the language of the time and transforms its understanding so that it serves the proclamation that Christ is the source of all knowledge, spiritual wisdom, and understanding (1:9-10).
 Christ is the one in whom God’s mystery has been revealed (1:26, 27; 2:2; 4:3) and the one in whom “the whole fullness of deity dwells bodily” (2:9).

 Thanksgiving